 Faculty members at Lehman College collaborate with students on groundbreaking research projects, especially in the sciences, including students from all grade levels across the Bronx.
 The College is home to several research institutes and centers, including the CUNY Institute of Mexican Studies; the Institute for Health Equity; the Center for Human Rights and Peace Studies; and the Bronx Institute, which works to enhance educational opportunity in the Bronx by promoting equity and excellence.
 Lehman College is also home to the High School of American Studies, named in 2014 as the No. 1 public high school in New York State by U.S. News & World Report.
 The publication ranked the school No. 32 in the nation.

 Lehman College is a center for cultural enrichment.
 The Lehman Center for the Performing Arts is the borough’s premier concert hall and the Lehman College Art Gallery is an important venue for contemporary art and a resource for art education.
 A state-of-the-art Multimedia Center comprises a recording studio, audio and video production control rooms, editing suites, a student newsroom, and more.
 It is also home to Lehman College’s celebrated film scoring program, the only program of its kind in New York.
 The Multimedia Center collaborates closely with BronxNet, the Bronx’s public access cable channel, which has been located on the campus since 1993 as part of a partnership with Lehman College.

-The College is home to three new facilities, including the $70 million, state-of-the-art Science Hall and the 12,000 sq. ft.
-Child Care Center that will accommodate up to 140 children and features a central atrium, vertical gardens, and a natural playground.
+The College’s newest facilities include the $70 million Science Hall, the 12,000 square foot Child Care Center, and a renovated Student Life Center.
+Planning and design are underway on a new facility for nursing and health care studies.
 Athletic and recreation facilities include two full-sized gymnasiums that house an indoor track, free-weight rooms, dance and aerobics studios, four racquetball courts, and the area’s only Olympic-sized swimming pool.